tetherto/wdk-wallet-btc/README.md

 - Transaction amounts and fees are always in **satoshis** (1 BTC = 100,000,000 satoshis)
 - `sendTransaction()` returns `hash` and `fee` properties
 - `quoteSendTransaction()` returns only the `fee` estimate
+- `quoteSendTransactionTX()` returns the raw transaction hex string (full account only, useful for inspection or manual broadcasting)

 ### Sending Transactions with Memos